 The Inala Library can be a welcomed retreat from outside activities.
-Here you can enjoy all kinds of activities which are usually free; however, you must book a time before arriving.
+Here you can enjoy all kinds of activities, usually free; however, you must book a time before arriving.
 Here are a few upcoming events to be on the lookout for at the Inala Library: BYOB (Bring Your Own Baby) Book Club (May 2), and Meet David H Earley (May 3).

 Keys Bakery and Café is a Minnesota favorite and a busy establishment full of people looking to grab a plate of some good comfort food.
 Service is excellent, if sometimes a little slow, which is a side effect of its extreme popularity among the locals – and I mean extreme popularity.
 This small, family-owned chain is beloved statewide.

 Keys is famous for their salads, soups, breakfast, grilled sandwiches, and sweet treats.
-This restaurant serves classic American cuisine, cookies, pies and cakes, and many different breakfast options, all huge.
+This restaurant serves classic American cuisine, cookies, pies and cakes, and many huge breakfast options.

 The food is always prepared to order and fresh.
-The staff is warm and inviting, which makes the dining experience that much more enjoyable.
+The staff is warm and inviting, making the dining experience much more enjoyable.
 At Keys Bakery and Café, you can get huge portion sizes for a great price!

 Visiting Forest Lake during July?
 Then get your dose of patriotism at the Forest Lakes’ 4th of July Parade.
-It’s not the largest 4th of July parade in the state of Minnesota, (that honor goes to Delano – which is also the oldest), but it’s definitely worth watching the parade wind around the Lake Street roundabout.
+It’s not the largest 4th of July parade in Minnesota (that honor goes to Delano – which is also the oldest), but it’s definitely worth watching the parade wind around the Lake Street roundabout.
 Stick around to enjoy the fairground rides and the fireworks.